ppy/osu-wiki/wiki/Article_styling_criteria/Formatting/en.md

 outdated_since: 29eac89cd535f8b071ca000af8fe4f0be22bdc9b
 ```

-This is done automatically after a change is merged.
-For skipping outdating some of the translations, see [osu! wiki maintenance § Outdated translations](/wiki/osu!_wiki/Maintenance#outdated-translations).
+These tags are added automatically after a change is merged, which can also be [bypassed for translations that do not need them](/wiki/osu!_wiki/Maintenance#outdated-translations).

 ### Tagging articles